blarney-lang/blarney/README.md

 ```

 where `blc` stands for *Blarney compiler*.
 This is just a script that
 invokes GHC with the appropriate compiler flags.
-For this to work,
+For it to work,
 the `BLARNEY_ROOT` environment variable needs to be set to the root of
-the repository, and `BLARNEY_ROOT/Scripts` must be in your `PATH`.
+the repository, and `BLARNEY_ROOT/Scripts` must be in the `PATH`.
 Running the resulting executable will produce Verilog in the
 `/tmp/twoSort` directory, including a makefile to build a Verilator
 simulator (`sudo apt-get install verilator`).
 The simulator can be